 - Online with credit card or debit card via APTS (3.1% processing fee will be added to the cost of exam payments)

 - Mailing in a check/money order via APTS

 - Paying cash to your school’s bookkeeper

 No additional processing fee is charged for mailing in a check or money order.
 Mail in instructions will be provided at the end of the deposit payment form.
 Postmark deadline to ensure timely mail processing for SPRING payments is February 24, 2021.

-- Note: Registration for exams corresponding to courses that are FALL Semester based are due by October 13.
+- Note: Registration for exams corresponding to courses that are FALL Semester based were due by October 13.
 For courses that start in the SPRING Semester, exam fees will be collected during the SPRING Registration window.